elunna/nerfhack-changelog/README.md

 * Artifact weapons can now be dual-wielded (SLASHEM)
 * Intrinsics are granted for both weapons accordingly.
 * Lawful and chaotic weapons cannot be two-weaponed (Evil)
-* Quest artifacts cannot be left in bones, they revert to ordinary objects.
 * Artifacts always blast you if they have the chance (instead of passing a 1 in 4 roll)
 * Artifacts blasts inflict much more damage (SLASHEM)
 * Cartomancers take doubled artifact blast damage.